guitarbeat/Personal-Website/memory-bank/activeContext.md

    - Create migration guides for any legacy code
    - Document design token access patterns for new code

+5. Continue migrating component files from _variables.scss to tokens using update-component.sh
+6. Focus on migrating the remaining core files in src/sass/ directory
+7. Update _mixins-custom.scss which still imports_variables.scss
+8. After all files are migrated, remove _variables.scss completely
+9. Run a final verification to ensure all styles compile correctly

 ## Active Decisions

 - **SASS Architecture**: Decision to maintain `_tokens.scss` as the single source of truth for all design tokens while using forwarding modules for backward compatibility.